labeveryday/mcp-obsidian-enhanced/README.md

 - **Organization & Metadata**: Manage tags, frontmatter, and file organization
 - **Advanced Search & Discovery**: Enhanced search by content, tags, and other criteria
 - **Knowledge Management**: Extract highlights, compile notes, and more
+- **Search and Compile**: Search for notes and compile information into a single note
+- **Note Organization**: Organize notes on specific topics with AI assistance

 ## Getting Started